alexfernandez/alexfernandez.github.io/2023/job-search.md

 **Keep a spreadsheet with all job applications, their state and every human interaction.**

+### Interviews

+I am not going to tell you anything new about doing interviews, so I will not even try.
+Just keep in mind that there are technical interviews,.

 ## Technical Challenges

 Selection processes often including technical challenges: